endlos99/xdt99/doc/MANUAL.md

 message.
 Note that in some cases, an error may be reported twice, once for each pass.

+At the end of assembly, if there were any errors, `xas99` shows an error count so that users can quickly see if any errors occured (especially if color is disabled):

+    12 Errors found.

 The assembler may also issue a number of _warnings_, e.g.,

     > t.asm <2> 0002 -      mov  r0, >000a